huynguyen314/gaming-project/README.md

-# Decsription of this project
+# Description of this project

 **Domain: Gaming**